tgdrive/teldrive-docs/docs/index.md

-# Telegram Drive
+# Teldrive

-Telegram Drive is a powerful utility that enables you to organise your telegram files and much more.
+Teldrive is a powerful utility that enables you to organise your telegram files and much more.

 ## Features